Optimal corrector estimates on percolation clusters: Introduction

-Our strategy to prove the optimal scaling limit of the corrector relies on a concentration inequality (cf Proposition~\ref{resampling}), which gives us a convenient way to transfer quantitative information from the coefficients to the correctors.
+Our strategy to prove the optimal scaling estimates for the corrector relies on a concentration inequality (cf. Proposition~\ref{resampling}), which gives a convenient way to transfer quantitative information from the coefficient field to the correctors.
 This idea originates in an unpublished paper from Naddaf and Spencer~\cite{NS}, and was then developed by Gloria and Otto~\cite{GO1, GO2} and Gloria, Neukamm and Otto~\cite{GNO} (see also Mourrat~\cite{mourrat2011variance}) to study stochastic homogenization.
 More precisely, thanks to this inequality we are able to obtain quantitative estimates on the spatial average of the gradient of the corrector.

-We then need one last ingredient to transfer bounds on the spatial average of the gradient of the corrector to the oscillation of the correctors.
-This will be achieved by the multiscale Poincar\'e inequality, Proposition~\ref{multiscalepoincare}.
-This inequality is a refinement of the Poincar\'e inequality, more suited to the study of rapidly oscillating functions such as the corrector.

-The model is the following: consider the random conductance model on the infinite percolation cluster for supercritical bond percolation on the graph $(\Zd,\Bd)$ in dimension $d\geq 2$.
-Here $\Bd$ is the set of \emph{bonds}, that is, unordered pairs $\{x,y\}$ with $x,y\in\Zd$ satisfying $|x-y|=1$.
-We are given $\lambda \in (0,1)$ and a function